Understanding cyber risk

 As the world has become more digitally enabled, so too has the risk of compromise for businesses via digital entry points.

 The various forms of cybercrime are a critical business risk, and research from the Australian Small Business and Family Enterprise Ombudsman paints a grim picture.
-The recent report, The Small Business Cyber Security Best Practice Guide indicated small businesses represented 43 per cent of all cyber attacks last year.
+One report, The Small Business Cyber Security Best Practice Guide indicated small businesses represented 43 per cent of all cyber attacks in 2017.
 In the spate of ransomware attacks that occurred in 2017, 22 percent of affected businesses could not continue operating for a period of time.

 Cyber attacks come in many forms, including:

 Email phishing: Phishing attacks are hoax emails, designed and worded to appear as if they’re received from a trustworthy source, such as a bank or other financial institution.
 They aim to entice you to click on a malicious link that can lead to a viral infection of your systems, or ask you to input data — such as your login credentials for your bank — which is then taken and used illegally.

 The risk of compromise is not limited to a single errant transaction.
 There are cases where a system has been compromised and the aggressor monitors communications moving in and out of a business, and creates imitation emails regularly, damaging the business in small ways each time.